 Understanding How Google Search Results Vary

 There are many different elements that determine what Google displays for a given search term.
 To understand how Google’s efforts change your search results we’ll first look at the standard items involved in determining results.
-Then we’ll examine the other elements that Google may insert into the SERPs.
+Then we’ll examine the other elements that Google may insert into Search Engine Results Pages (SERPs).

 Here are 9 factors that can play a role in the results Google returns for your searches and what is displayed in the SERPs.